List of Star Wars Rebels characters: Garazeb "Zeb" Orrelios

 Garazeb Orrelios (voiced by Steven Blum), call sign Spectre 4, nicknamed "Zeb," is a Lasat who was the Captain of the Lasan High Honor Guard.
 His people were one of the first species to rise up against the Empire in its early days.
 The Imperial response was a genocide campaign against them.
 This near-extinction has left him with a gruff demeanor, but he has remained loyal to the struggle against the Empire, eventually to discover that his fellow Lasat still exist as a culture on their hidden homeworld of Lira San in the episode "Legends of the Lasat".
 In season 3, Zeb is revealed to have become Phoenix Squadron's Chief of Security, which was mentioned in the episode "Warhead".

-Zeb is known for the frequent use of the Lasat expletive "Karabast!" used as an expression of surprise or frustration.
+Zeb is known for the frequent use of the Lasat expletive "Karabast!" as an expression of surprise or frustration.
 His common expletive was heard in the 2016 film Rogue One from the character Pao during the Battle of Scarif.
 The Ghost is among the ships seen during the dogfight over the atmosphere of Scarif, it is presumed Zeb was on board the ship along with Hera and Chopper as Dave Filoni said: "I can imagine doing that entire [Scarif] battle from their point of view, whoever is on the Ghost at that point." and all three heroes remained in the Rebellion until at least after the Battle of Endor.

 His physical appearance is based on Ralph McQuarrie's original conceptual artwork for Chewbacca.
 Art director Kilian Plunkett said: "Zeb actually is very articulate and witty and funny, and that's sort of juxtaposed with what he looks like, makes for an interesting character".

 In the series finale "Family Reunion – and Farewell", Zeb takes part in the final battle against Grand Admiral Thrawn and Governor Pryce on Lothal, where he engages in a second confrontation with Thrawn's Noghri assassin Rukh, which ends with him electrocuting the assassin as he traps him on to the coils of a shield generator conductor just before they were activated.
 Sometime after the Battle of Endor, Zeb brings Kallus to Lira San where the Lasat are currently living.
-He returns in the third season of The Mandalorian, again voiced by Blum.
+He returns in the third season of The Mandalorian and its follow-up film The Mandalorian and Grogu, again voiced by Blum.